21 Nov How to Stop Snoring

-- SNORE STOP LASER TREATMENT
+- SNORING LASER TREATMENT

 The CO2 laser delivers thousands of concentrated light beams (DOTS) onto the soft palate.
 This technology produces maximum heat that stimulates the regeneration and tightening of the mucosal surfaces.
 The result is a tighter and shorter soft palate.
 A reduced soft palace ensures minimal vibrations while sleeping thus reducing the intensity of snoring.

 The procedure is fast and straightforward, taking approximately 15 minutes to complete.
 Academy Face and Body recommends four treatments stretched over a period of three months for optimal effectiveness.
 Some patients may notice improvements shortly following the procedure.

 However, patients will exhibit improved tissue compactness about a month after the first treatment.
 Our laser snoring solution produces incredible results that last for up to a year or more.
 The expected results will vary depending on the cause and severity of the snoring or sleep apnea.

 In many cases, snoring intensity increases when you sleep on your back.
 If this is your position of choice, you should consider sleeping on your side.
 Positional therapy is essential methods employed to ensure you sleep on your side instead of your back.
 There are numerous ways and devices to assist with positional treatment, and they work differently.

 Some devices can be worn around the neck and vibrate when you begin to sleep on your back.
 The vibrations’ intensity changes until you change position.
 Such tools can be useful in training you on how to sleep on your side.
 A more straightforward option for positional therapy is a pillow and a tennis ball.